Theo2co/adanalysts-template-website/storydata.md

       and a pseudo conflict duration is sampled from the treated conflict-duration distribution.
       The pseudo conflict end is then set to:
       <span class="math-inline">\(\text{pseudo_end}=\text{pseudo_start}+\text{duration}\)</span>.
-      Controls are also required to have <strong>no friendship links before</strong> their pseudo event.
+      Controls are also required to have <strong>no friendship links before</strong> their pseudo event in order to remove any biasing effect that this could have on the problem conclusion.
     </p>

     <p class="narrator-lead"><strong>Outcome (Y)</strong></p>